Build-Week-Med-Cabinet-4/Back-End/README.md

 Under Construction!

+Note: Many endpoints in this API return an array of objects for ease-of-mapping in the front end.
+This is a convenience feature that might not always be available depending on how the data we want to send is structured.
+In the case that you should receive an object of objects, go ahead and use `Object.values(thingToConvert)` to convert it to an array of objects.

 ## Things We, The Back-End, Need To Do

 - [ ] Find out -EXACTLY- what recommendations are.
 What they contain and belong to, etc.